-If you live in Las Vegas, you can complete an online guided interview to file an answer to a summary eviction and a proof of service for the CDC declaration by clicking here.
+If you live in Las Vegas, you can complete an online guided interview to file an answer to a summary eviction and a proof of service for the declaration by clicking here.

 If you've received an eviction notice due to nonpayment of rent, view our flyer for additional information and resources: